 The image below shows an example for Kubernetes.

 KUBERNETES execution mode, it may take a few seconds for Kubernetes to pull and deploy the Lenses SQL docker image

 Status and Configuration¶

 Processors status and metrics are tracked in real time.
-Selecting a processor will provide its topology graph generated by the LSQL engine.
-Interacting with the input/output topic(-s) nodes on the topology graph drives will end up displaying the data flowing through them.
+Selecting a processor will provide its topology graph generated by the SQL engine.
+Interacting with the input/output topic(s) nodes on the topology graph drives will end up displaying the data flowing through them.

-Check the metrics to get an understanding of how the LSQL processor is performing.
+Check the metrics in order to get an understanding of how the Lenses SQL processor is performing.
 This includes the lag for the source topics.

 Lenses allows you to stop, start, scale and delete processors.